 The first step of the selection process starts when you submit your CV (max.
 2 pages) and motivation letter (1 page)*.
 Three times a year, you can apply for positions, which are posted on the Application page.
-At those times it is then also possible to submit an open application; the initial procedure is the same for both.
 Make sure to conduct the self test prior to submitting an application to find out whether you are eligible.

-* The motivation letter should explain your motivation for the position, as well as your motivation for joining YEP.
+* The motivation letter should explain your motivation for the position, as well as your motivation for joining YEP Programmes.
 The project positions will include a link to the application form.

-After the speed dating session, the YEP Bureau matches the selected potential Young Experts with project positions.
-These candidates are shared with the organisations who take up the next step.
+After the speed dating session, the YEP Programme Bureau matches the selected potential Young Experts with project positions.
+These candidates are shared with the seconding organisations, that take up the next step.

 Usually multiple potential Young Experts are suggested for a position, and the organisation will choose the best suitable candidate.
 They usually conduct additional interviews in order to choose.

-Recruitment of local Young Expert candidates occurs initially through the selection process of the organisation submitting the application.
+Recruitment of national Young Expert candidates occurs initially through the selection process of the organisation submitting the application.
 You should therefore approach Dutch organisations to employ you, or be approached by a Dutch organisation.
 A list of Dutch organisations is available at the Dutch embassy in your country.
-It is also possible that you already work for the Dutch organisation which submits the application.
+It is also possible that you already work for the Dutch organisation that submits the application.

 The Dutch organisation has its own selection process through which they select their preferred candidate.
 For more information, please ask the organisation for more information on the process.

-If you have passed the selection process of the organisation, they will submit the project application and include your CV and Motivation letter for the YEP position.
-The Programme Bureau assesses the submitted project application on the criteria first.
+If you have passed the selection process of the organisation, they will submit the project application and include your CV and motivation letter for the YEP position.
+First, the Programme Bureau assesses the submitted project application on the criteria.
 It is possible that the application by the organisation is rejected and the process stops here.

-* The motivation letter should explain your motivation for the position, as well as your motivation for joining YEP.
+* The motivation letter should explain your motivation for the position, as well as your motivation for joining YEP Programmes.

-Finally, the YEP Programme bureau will schedule a Skype call with you to ensure you are a suitable candidate.
+Finally, the YEP Programme Bureau will schedule an online call with you to ensure you are a suitable candidate.
 During this interview you will be individually assessed on your knowledge, motivation, communication skills and other topics.
 If you are accepted for the position, the organisation will be informed.